 The first reason is that if your illness isn’t fond of colder weather you will be feeling worse than you did during the summer months.

-Secondly, the Christmas season involves more than gathering with friends and family.
+Secondly, Christmas with chronic illness involves more than gathering with friends and family.
 There’s shopping, baking, and decorating that also needs to be done.

-Keep your illness and limitations in mind when accepting invitations.
-Give yourself time to rest beforehand and afterwards.
+Keep your chronic illness and limitations in mind when accepting invitations.
+Give yourself time to rest beforehand and afterward.
 Do what you can and enjoy the heck out of every moment!

 Your favorite treats could steal your joy faster than the Grinch stole Christmas from the Whoville!